mponce0/SystemTools/src-content/shell_commands.md

 There are common elements to any type of shell:
     the *prompt* is and indication that the shell is ready to receive instructions from the user;
-    the *cursor*, usually a square or rectangle shapped character, many times blinking, awaiting for the user's input -- the combination of these elements are known as the command line interface.
+    the *cursor*, usually a square or rectangle shaped character, many times blinking, awaiting for the user's input -- the combination of these elements are known as the command line interface.
 The most typical way to interact with the shell is via its **command line interface (CLI)**.
 The CLI allows users to input commands to perform very specific actions.
-The way in which these commands work is by peforming very well-defined, usually simple and narrow tasks.
+The way in which these commands work is by performing very well-defined, usually simple and narrow tasks.
-But one of the main advantages of the shell is that it allows us to combine multiple of these commands to perform more complicated or ellaborated tasks.
+But one of the main advantages of the shell is that it allows us to combine multiple of these commands to perform more complicated or elaborated tasks.
-The typical way to invoque these commands is using the command's name followed by arguments to this program, usually known as command line arguments (CLA) which are separated by "spaces".
+The typical way to invoke these commands is using the command's name followed by arguments to this program, usually known as command line arguments (CLA) which are separated by "spaces".